 When I hung up I knew I’d have to add this recipe to the top of my list of recipes to-blog about.
 I told her that I do have one, but it wasn’t written down.
 I explained how I make them, and what to watch out for.
 I make this recipe for my kids all the time.
 We love them so much that between the two girls and me, two sheet pans will disappear in no time.
 So just know that the recipe makes eight servings, but in our house it is actually three.

 I started making kale chips this way when another friend, Carolyn told me about this technique with garlic, nuts and bell pepper a few years ago.
 It was originally meant to be prepared in a dehydrator, but since I don’t own one, I just adapted it for the oven.
 You just puree a pepper with garlic, nuts and oil and then coat the kale leaves in the mixture.
-There are a few things to keep in mind:
+And then bam… in 30 minutes you have a crunchy, slightly salty, totally addictive super snack that your entire family will be fighting over!

 - 1 small clove garlic, skin removed